Public API

 ” for all of our data.

 The Open Measures API is able to be fine-tuned to your exact needs.
-To show this, we will spell out the steps necessary to pull up to 10k of Guo Wengui’s posts on Gettr as a reference to our recent post outlining some of the happenings on Gettr.
-This post builds upon the information shown in our original API guidance blog post.
+To show this, we will spell out the steps necessary to pull up to 10k of Guo Wengui’s posts on Gettr as a reference to our post outlining some of the happenings on the alt-tech platform.
+This post builds upon the information shown in our original API guide.
 The key element of this advanced usage is using the term query with Elasticsearch query string syntax while setting the es_query field to True.

 After heading over to our interactive API docs click the content button: